Super Boy (TV series): Outline

-Partly inspired by the many spinoffs of the UK show Pop Idol, the competition was open to any male contestant regardless of their origin, appearance, or how they sang.
+Partly inspired by the many spin-offs of the British show Pop Idol, the competition was open to any male contestant regardless of their origin, appearance, or how they sang.
 The restricted audition sessions drew contestants over the age of 18.
 Many applicants travelled long distances to participate in the competition, hoping to become the next pop star in China and elsewhere.

 The competition began with the preliminary rounds, following the selection of contestants in the six regions.
 Preliminaries were held in each of the six locations where auditions were held.
 Television viewers could watch each preliminary and vote for their favorite singers.
 Voting was conducted by telephone and text messaging.

 A weekly broadcast knockout competition follows the regional preliminaries in Changsha, Hunan province.
 Viewers call in to vote for their favourite singers, and the weakest two—as voted by the judges and the audience's weekly SMS— face off in a PK, short for Player Kill.
 The term is derived from kill-or-be-killed multiplayer online games.
 The singer with the fewest votes is then eliminated.
 Unlike Pop Idol, the last event is contested between the final three, rather than the final two contestants.

 Unlike American Idol, judges for the competition were selected from different backgrounds in society.
 A few dozen "audience judges" and several professional judges were selected.